reactiveui/website/input/docs/handbook/commands/asynchronous-operations.md

 // Any exceptions thrown by LoadTweets will end up being
 // sent through ThrownExceptions.
 Use ObserveOn to specify
 // a scheduler, use RxApp.MainThreadScheduler to
-// deliver exceptions on main thread.
+// deliver exceptions to the main thread.
 LoadTweetsCommand.ThrownExceptions
     .Select(ex => new UserError(errorMessage, errorResolution))
     .Subscribe(error => UserError.Throw(error));